Introducing mindfulness in public speaking is one of the greatest gifts you can give yourself and your audience.

 At mindful presenter, the concept of mindfulness offers a great deal more

 It’s a way of living that takes us off of ‘autopilot’ and living far more consciously.

 From the moment we lift our heads off of our pillows in the morning we are besieged with demands for our attention.
 In fact, the distractions often begin before we even before step out of our beds.

-Many of us take the same route to work to arrive at the same place we do every day with the same colleagues, clients and problems.
+Many of us take the same route to work to arrive at the same place we do every day.
+We sit with the same colleagues, clients and problems.

-For many, most of our conversations are even the same.
+For many, most of our conversations are even the same

-That sounds quite depressing I know but it gets worse because as we manoeuvre through the day we are bombarded with demands, distractions, diatribes and deadlines.
+It gets worse as we manoeuvre through the day bombarded with demands, distractions, diatribes and deadlines.
 As soon as we get back home exhausted and numb many of us seek medicinal relief in a glass of wine or a muffin as we try to block out the trauma of the day.

 Sometimes, we just need to slow down, calm down, breathe and gently filter out the distractions.

 It’s something we greatly encourage and do ourselves in our own lives.
 However, at Mindful Presenter we believe there is so much we can all do to slow down the noise.

-The journey begins with waking up.
+The journey begins with waking up

 I don’t of course mean just opening our eyes, I mean opening our minds too.